ypaulsussman/yblog/content/other_peoples_lines.md

 The impediment to action advances action.
 The obstacle is the way. -Marcus Aurelius, philosopher (121-180)

 If you would persuade, appeal to interest and not to reason. -Benjamin Franklin, statesman, author, and inventor (1706-1790)

 Most people overestimate what they can do in one year and underestimate what they can do in ten years. -Bill Gates, co-founder of Microsoft (1955-)

 The art of being wise is the art of knowing what to overlook. -William James, psychologist and philosopher (1842-1910)

 Step by step they were led to things which dispose to vice, the lounge, the bath, the elegant banquet.
 All this in their ignorance they called civilisation, when it was but a part of their servitude. -Publius Cornelius Tacitus, historian (c.55-c.120)

-Confronted with the impossibility of remaining faithful to one’s beliefs, and the equal impossibility of becoming free of them, one can be driven to the most inhuman excesses. –James Baldwin, writer (1924-1987)
+Confronted with the impossibility of remaining faithful to one’s beliefs, and the equal impossibility of becoming free of them, one can be driven to the most inhuman excesses. -James Baldwin, writer (1924-1987)

-I conceive of God, in fact, as a means of liberation and not a means to control others. –James Baldwin, writer (1924-1987)
+I conceive of God, in fact, as a means of liberation and not a means to control others. -James Baldwin, writer (1924-1987)

-The price one pays for pursuing any profession or calling is an intimate knowledge of its ugly side. –James Baldwin, writer (1924-1987)
+The price one pays for pursuing any profession or calling is an intimate knowledge of its ugly side. -James Baldwin, writer (1924-1987)

 Half the trouble in life is caused by pretending that there isn’t any. -Edith Wharton, novelist and designer (1862-1937)

 The curious task of economics is to demonstrate to men how little they really know about what they imagine they can design. - Friedrich Hayek, economist and philosopher (1899-1992)